Improving Soil

 The organic component of the soil is made up of living and dead plants and animals.

-Living: Bacteria, Fungi, Protozoa, Nematodes, Insects, Worms, and Roots.
+Living: Bacteria, Fungi, Protozoa, Nematodes, Insects, Earthworms, and Roots.

 Dead: All of the above as they decay.